- Guide Map

 fears, parents should be aware that the attraction features lots of dark

 rooms, spooky noises and voices, and a few potentially scary scenes

 with skeletons, bats, spiders, and lots of ghosts and ghouls.

 There are no Disney Characters associated with this attraction.
 There are other character "meet and greet" opportunities throughout the Magic Kingdom, however.
 Check your daily Times Guide for exact times and locations.

 Columbia Harbour House, a counter service restaurant, is located across from this attraction's entrance in Liberty Square.

-The Haunted Mansion is the only attraction featured in different lands at each of the four Disney theme parks worldwide.
+The Haunted Mansion is the featured in different lands at four Disney theme parks worldwide.
 Hong Kong Disneyland has Mystic Manor (more in line with Chinese culture)